Table of Contents

 : We need to provide the path where the images or videos are present.--name

-: Finally, each time we use a custom directory to save the inference results so as to easily keep track of the results.
+: Finally, each time, we use a custom directory to save the inference results to easily keep track of the results.

-One thing to note here is that we are using the same detect.py script for inference on images and videos.
+One thing to note here is that we use the same detect.py script for inference on images and videos.
 The same detection script can run inference on both images and videos by checking the file extension and calling the appropriate methods.

 There is just one final helper function for visualizing the inference images stored on the disk after running detect.py